LyaGabbro/bd-2024-1-bcc/README.md

 # bd-2024-1-bcc
-An academic work at the student level undertaken during the Databases discipline course at the Federal University of Goiás.
+A student-level academic work undertaken during the Databases discipline course at the Federal University of Goiás.